TIBCOSoftware/cic-cli-main/docs/profiles.md

 OPTIONS
-  --config=config    Path to the local config file --no-warnings      Disable warnings from command's output --region=us|eu|au  Region of the TIBCO Cloud.
+  --config=config    Path to the local config file --no-warnings      Disable warnings from command output --region=us|eu|au  Region of the TIBCO Cloud.
-  --token=token      OAuth token to interact with the TIBCO cloud.(Should pass region flag with this flag)
+  --token=token      OAuth token to interact with the TIBCO cloud.(Should pass region flag with the token flag)

 ALIASES
   $ tibco profiles:init